pvtom/rscp2mqtt/WALLBOX.md

 The new topics are based on additional tags introduced by https://github.com/nischram/E3dcGui

+There is a dependency of e3dc/wallbox/battery_before_car to e3dc/wallbox/battery_to_car: e3dc/wallbox/battery_before_car can only be set if e3dc/wallbox/battery_to_car is false (issue #21).

 In addition, these topics can be published to control the wallbox:

 Set solar or mix mode with the current in [A] (6..32 Ampere)